 By default, you own any file you create in or upload to Google Drive.
-You can transfer ownership of your Google files and folders to someone with a Google Account.

 Before you transfer ownership

 When you make someone else the owner of a folder, you still own the files inside.
 Learn more about sharing folders.